GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 to the maximum number of cores available).
 Finally, give a negative *n* to select all - *n*) cores (but at least one if *n* equals or exceeds all).
-The **-x** option is only available to GMT modules compiled with OpenMP support, with the exception of :doc:`/movie` which handles its own parallel execution.
+The **-x** option is only available to GMT modules compiled with OpenMP support, with the exception of :doc:`/movie` and :doc:`/batch` which handle their own parallel execution.

 .. _option_colon: